greenporsche/miRcore/README.md

 # miRcore 2025 Summer Camp -- Full Curriculum Map

+> **Note:** The READMEs, study guides, exercises, and cheat sheets in this repository are **my own study materials**, created independently for personal review and practice after attending the miRcore summer camp.
+They are not official miRcore curriculum, publications, or instructional materials.
+All original course content remains the intellectual property of miRcore and Dr. Inhan Lee.

 ## Program Overview

 miRcore is a nonprofit organization founded and led by Dr. Inhan Lee (PhD, Biomedical Engineering) that connects the public to real scientific research through hands-on bioinformatics education.
 Since 2011, miRcore has educated high school students through summer camps, volunteer programs, school outreach clubs (Genes in Disease and Symptoms / GIDAS), and a multi-year research pipeline that culminates in student presentations at professional research conferences alongside world-leading scientists.